 Rio Montanosa is a family raft ride that I like.
 The Big Bam Boo is a thrilling covered tunnel ride that sends you into pure excitement.
 The King Pilipit is a swirling slide ride for two that drops you in a pool.
 The Magellan's Drop mimics a surf ride like no other!
 It was really worth the long line queue.

-Overall, we enjoyed riding the different slides though it was exhausting climbing the stairs with inflatables.
+Overall, we enjoyed riding the different slides though it was exhausting climbing the stairs with inflatables in tow.
 How convenient would it be if these floats were made available at the top.
-It is quite disappointing that these water attractions now follow a certain schedule.
+It is also quite disappointing that these water attractions now follow a certain schedule.

 Splash Island Spa & Resort